cmsc-vcu/cmsc508-fa2023-prj-music-database-group32/src/README.md

         toc: true
         embed-resources: true
 ---
+# Music Database

+- update readme
+- add videos and html links

 ## Description

+This final report serves as an extension to deliverable 4, encompassing a comprehensive overview of our project.
+It spans from the initial stages to the final implementation, incorporating essential components such as the project description, problem domain analysis, Entity-Relationship Diagrams (ERDs), relational schemas, functional dependencies, normalization notes, relational algebra queries, initial sample data, API definition, DDL and DML SQL code, future considerations, conclusive reflections from the team, and accessible references including the GitHub source repository, GitHub page, video links, HTML links, and more.

+### Phase 4 Notes

 The following has ER diagrams in Chen and Crow’s foot with design notes, relational schemas, functional dependencies, normalization notes, queries, and sample data for a music database.